St. Louis Cardinals: Radio

 In St. Louis, Audacy-owned KMOX (1120 AM) airs Cardinals games over radio and feeds the rest of the Cardinals network.
-Capable of reaching 21 million listeners in nine states including Missouri, Illinois, Arkansas, Indiana, Iowa, Kentucky, Mississippi, Oklahoma, and Tennessee, the Cardinals radio network is the second-largest in MLB with 117 affiliate stations.
+It's the second largest radio network in Major League Baseball with over 145 radio stations in Arkansas, Illinois, Indiana, Iowa, Kentucky, Missouri, Oklahoma, and Tennessee that reach over 3 million unique listeners each season.

 Ricky Horton and John Rooney alternate as play-by-play announcers, with Matt Pauley serving as pre-game and post-game host.
-KMOX's 50,000-watt clear-channel signal covers much of the continental United States at night.
+KMOX's 50,000-watt clear-channel signal covers much of the Contiguous United States at night.
 At one time, owing to the Cardinals' status as a "regional" franchise, the Cardinals radio network reached almost half of the country.

 The 2011 season marked the Cardinals' return to KMOX following five seasons on KTRS (550 AM), a station which is 50 percent owned by the Cardinals.
 With a partnership spanning seven decades, and continuously since 1954, its conclusion was realized after the 2005 season when the then owners of KMOX, CBS Radio, and the Cardinals failed to reach terms on a new rights agreement.
 However, frustrated by the underpowered coverage of 5,000-watt KTRS, the Cardinals reached a new deal with KMOX in 2011.

 Starting in 2013 (at age 74), Mike Shannon started reducing his workload.
 As of the 2016 season, he only called home games for the Cardinals.
 As of the 2019 season, his 47th in the broadcast booth, he surpassed Jack Buck, his long-time broadcast companion, as the longest-tenured Cardinal broadcaster.
 On January 14, 2021, Shannon announced that the upcoming season, his 50th season in the broadcast booth, would be his last.

+Starting with two games in 2016, Polo Ascencio became the first Spanish play-by-play broadcaster and Bengie Molina the first Spanish color analyst for the Cardinals' home games on WIJR.